sxy2996534527/halcon_learning/README.md

 (2).
 3D, ```select_points_object_model_3d```, select only points near the camera, without the background (3).
 2D, ```sub_image```; 3D, ```distance_object_model_3d```, ```select_points_object_model_3d```
 ![Screenshot from 2021-09-10 14-46-41](https://user-images.githubusercontent.com/27469356/132811816-a8c079c4-1346-4806-9496-6c54cf92c945.png)
 5. edge-supported surface-based 3D-matching with MVTec Halcon: a.
 XYZ-Mappings, ordered point clouds when the 3D coordinates are written as gray values in XYZ images; b.
-3D edge extraction, 2 main adjustable parameters: MinAmplitudeRel & MaxGap; c. edge direction inspection, the viewpoint should be located roughly where the 3D scene was acquired; d. adjust the parameters in step b & c to optimize the visualization results and set them to ```find_surface_model```; e. extend the edge-supported surface-based matching with 2D images
+3D edge extraction, 2 main adjustable parameters: MinAmplitudeRel & MaxGap; c. edge direction inspection, the viewpoint should be located roughly where the 3D scene was acquired; d. adjust the parameters in step b & c to optimize the visualization results and set them to ```find_surface_model```; e. extend the edge-supported surface-based matching with 2D imagesAutomatic Metallic Surface Defect Detection and Recognition with Convolutional Neural Networks
 ![Screenshot from 2021-09-13 10-25-50](https://user-images.githubusercontent.com/27469356/133014911-4a704923-521f-4e91-9e2e-2b642f3cafcc.png)
 ![Screenshot from 2021-09-13 10-58-15](https://user-images.githubusercontent.com/27469356/133017395-74a5bfd5-f464-45da-b5bb-065f8503cb6a.png)
 6. Integrate HDevelop code into a C++ application using the Library Project Export: https://www.youtube.com/watch?v=BAZGskDPDlY